Office of Federal Contract Compliance Programs (OFCCP)

 OFCCP always intended that contractors document the actions they take to comply with the requirement to design and implement an audit and reporting system.
-The Final Rule makes this intention explicit by requiring that contractors document these actions and retain these documents as employment records.
+The new regulations make this intention explicit by requiring that contractors document these actions and retain these documents as employment records.

-The Final Rule, at § 60-741.44(f)(4), requires the contractor to document all of its outreach and recruitment activities, and retain these records for three years.
+The new regulations, at 60-741.44(f)(4), require the contractor to document all of its outreach and recruitment activities, and retain these records for three years.
 This should enable contractors and OFCCP to evaluate the effectiveness of these efforts in identifying and recruiting qualified individuals with disabilities.

 Yes.
 It has long been OFCCP’s practice to obtain information pertinent to the evaluation for periods after the date of the scheduling letter.
-The Final Rule codifies this position by stating that OFCCP may extend the temporal scope of an evaluation and examine information after the date of the compliance evaluation scheduling letter, if OFCCP deems it necessary to carry out its investigation of potential Section 503 violations.
-The Final Rule also states that, upon request, the contractor must inform OFCCP of the format(s) in which it maintains its records and other information (e.g., Word; pdf; Excel), and provide the records and information to OFCCP in the available format(s) OFCCP selects.
-In addition, the Final Rule states that OFCCP may request that the contractor provide documents either on-site or off-site during compliance checks and that OFCCP may conduct focused reviews both on-site and off-site.
-Finally, the Final Rule adds a pre-award compliance evaluation procedure like the one contained in the Executive Order 11246 regulations.
+The new regulations codify this position by stating that OFCCP may extend the temporal scope of an evaluation and examine information after the date of the compliance evaluation scheduling letter, if OFCCP deems it necessary to carry out its investigation of potential Section 503 violations.
+The new regulations also state that, upon request, the contractor must inform OFCCP of the format(s) in which it maintains its records and other information (e.g., Word; pdf; Excel), and provide the records and information to OFCCP in the available format(s) OFCCP selects.
+In addition, the new regulations state that OFCCP may request that the contractor provide documents either on-site or off-site during compliance checks and that OFCCP may conduct focused reviews both on-site and off-site.
+Finally, the new regulations add a pre-award compliance evaluation procedure like the one contained in the Executive Order 11246 regulations.